Coupe de France (women's handball)

 The Coupe de France féminine de handball is an annual national cup competition for French women's handball clubs.
 Its champion used to qualify for the EHF Cup Winners' Cup and now qualifies for the Women's EHF European League.
-Organized by the French Handball Federation, it first took place in 1985 but it has been discontinued in several occasions.
+Organized by the French Handball Federation, it first took place in 1984-1985, but it has been discontinued on several occasions.

+It is contested by all clubs based in France and French overseas territories.

-Metz Handball is the competition's most successful club as of 2022 with 10 titles, followed by ES Besançon with four.
+Metz Handball is the competition's most successful club as of 2024 with 13 titles, followed by ES Besançon with four.